kamekun/kame-settings/README.md

-# Kame Settings Module
+# KaMe Settings

-This package provides the settings module for the _KAME_, a simple cms made with laravel, livewrire and tailwind.
+This package provides the settings module for the _KAME_, a simple cms made with laravel, livewire and tailwind.

 ### Requirements